rfreedman/Export-Photoshop-Layer-For-Android/README.md

 A Javascript for Adobe Photoshop, that exports the currently selected layer to PNG files appropriate for use as Android 'drawable' assets.

-This script started as the 'Export for iOS' script, found at <http://pastebin.com/12dHWYm8>, and originally authored by Daniel Wood ( twitter: @loadedwino )
+This script started as the 'Export for iOS' script, found at <http://pastebin.com/12dHWYm8>

 I modified the iOS script to instead export the appropriate image sizes for Android.